 Since 1976, the Mississippi Department of Archives and History has offered a selection of Traveling Exhibits free of charge to educational and cultural institutions across the state.
-MDAH currently offers nine traveling exhibits focusing on topics as varied as Hernando de Soto’s 16th century exploration of Mississippi, Pulitzer Prize winning author Eudora Welty’s writings and photographs, and, with its most recent addition, the life and legacy of Medgar Evers.
+MDAH currently offers seven traveling exhibits focusing on topics as varied as women from Mississippi history, Pulitzer Prize winning author Eudora Welty’s writings and photographs, and, with its most recent addition, the life and legacy of Medgar Evers.

 Designed to be highly mobile, versatile, and ready-to-hang, each exhibit consists primarily of wall panels that include images and text, making each Traveling Exhibit an aesthetically pleasing addition to public libraries, community centers, and schools, as well as a source of cultural enrichment for viewers of all ages.